Bill to provide 33 pc reservation to women in Lok Sabha, state assemblies introduced | Politics

 However, its implementation may still take some time and is unlikely to be in force for the next Lok Sabha elections in 2024 as the reservation will come into effect only after a delimitation exercise is completed.

-The bill has proposed that the reservation will continue for a period of 15 years and there will be quota for SC/STs within the reserved seats for women.
+The bill has proposed that the reservation will continue for a period of 15 years and there will be one-third quota for women also within the seats reserved for SC/STs.

 Speaking in Lok Sabha ahead of its introduction, Prime Minister Narendra Modi said the government wants more and more women to join the development process of the country.

-''For that work of giving power to women and for many such nobel works, God has chosen me.
+''For that work of giving power to women and for many such noble works, God has chosen me.
 Once again our government has taken a step in this direction,'' he asserted.

 The Constitution (One Hundred and Twenty Eighth Amendment) Bill, 2023, was listed for introduction in the Lower House through a supplementary list of business.